Article Submission Guidelines

 - Any content submitted will have a two-week exclusive on our site.
 After that, feel free to do whatever you want with it (as long as you remove any images we purchased or created).

 - We LOVE first-hand experiences and step-by-step how-to guides.
 Our motto is “Metrics, Analysis, Action” – Show your data, explain your data, then form a strategy.
-We do not accept untested theoretical strategies, and require that you show your work for everything.
+We do not accept untested theoretical strategies, so we require that you show your work for everything.

 - We’re looking for actual campaign execution and business stories, documented step-by-step.
 This isn’t something that can be done by contractors, VAs, or AI, since it’s authentic and specific.

-We want to have THE authoritative post on any topic we post about. `So, before submitting to our article team, ask yourself, “Is my post filled with valuable content that can be seen as expert advice?”
+- We want to have an authoritative post on any topic we post about.
+So, before submitting to our article team, ask yourself, “Is my post filled with valuable content that can be seen as expert advice?”

 As far as copyright goes, you own it and retain all rights to your content.